Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

       new_sentence += char
 ```
 ---
-Well the state variable should be obvious enough, since it's literally called
+Well, the state variable should be obvious enough, since it's literally called
 `state`.
 ***********************************************
 ```python